PearlPerfect/alx-system_engineering-devops/0x02-shell_redirections/README.md

 One file name per line
 The listing should end with a new line
 You are not allowed to use basename, grep, egrep, fgrep or rgrep.
+TASK 25: A script that decodes acrostics that use the first letter of each line.
+The ‘decoded’ message has to end with a new line
+You are not allowed to use grep, egrep, fgrep or rgrep.